Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Comparison between the surface code and the honeycomb Floquet code

-The architecture variant that we denote \fspoqc{}, is a version of SPOQC that exploits native RUS $\MZZ$ measurements.
-Using spin Hadamard gates $\Ha = \Ha_{\X\Z} = (\X + \Z)/\sqrt2$ or $\Ha_{\Y\Z} = (\Y + \Z)/\sqrt2$ gates, we can convert $\MZZ$ into $\MXX$ or $\MYY$ measurements, thus obtaining all measurements necessary to perform the measurement sequence of the \HC{} (see \cite{supp} and Figure~\ref{fig:honeycomb}(c) Right).
-This drastically reduces the numbers of spins and RUS modules required to implement the \HC{}, since we only need one spin qubit per node and one RUS module per edge.
-This corresponds to halving the number of RUS modules and up to a $60\%$ reduction of the number of spin qubits in the limit of large lattices~\footnote{In a honeycomb lattice, a vertex is shared by three faces and an edge is shared by two faces.
+To implement the honeycomb code on the $\CZ$-SPOQC architecture, data qubits are placed on each vertex of the hexagonal tiling, and an additional check qubit is placed on each edge, as depicted in Fig.~\ref{fig:honeycomb}(a).
+Each edge is associated to two RUS $\CZ$ gates, which allows to perform the syndrome extraction shown on Fig.~\ref{fig:Syndrome}(a).
+On the \fspoqc{} architecture, the $\MZZ$ pair measurements are directly performed using the RUS gate described in the previous section, as depicted in Fig.~\ref{fig:Syndrome}(b).
+Using Hadamard gates $\Ha = \Ha_{\X\Z} = (\X + \Z)/\sqrt2$ and $\Ha_{\Y\Z} = (\Y + \Z)/\sqrt2$ gates on the spins, one can convert an $\MZZ$ measurement into an $\MXX$ or $\MYY$ measurement, thus obtaining all the measurements required to direclty perform the measurement sequence of the honeycomb code \footnote{More precisely, one must add $\Ha$ gates on each emitter before and after the RUS gate to perform an $\MXX$ measurement, and $\Ha_{\Y\Z}$ gates for $\MYY$ measurements.}.
+This significantly reduces the numbers of spin qubits and RUS modules compared to the $\CZ$-SPOQC implementation of the honeycomb code.
+Indeed, in a honeycomb lattice, a vertex is shared by three faces and an edge is shared by two faces.
 There are thus $3/2$ times more edges than vertices for an infinite honeycomb lattice.
-The $60\%$ reduction thus corresponds to not allocating spin qubits to the edges in the \fspoqc{} architecture, compared to the SPOQC architecture where we need spin qubits for both edges and vertices.}.
+Compared with the $\CZ$-SPOQC architecture, this translates in a $60\%$ reduction in the number of spin qubits, as we do not allocate spin qubits to the edges of the lattice, and it halves the number of RUS modules, since we only need one per edge for \fspoqc{}.

-The main exploitable difference between RUS $\CZ$ gates and RUS $\MZZ$ measurements lies in the way we treat \era~outcomes.
-Since any erasure leads to the complete dephasing of the two spin qubits and the $\CZ$ gate acts on the phase.
-For RUS $\CZ$ gates, erasures leads to gate failure.
-On the other hand, the \era~channel commutes with the $\MZZ$ and hence does not change the measurement result.
-With RUS $\MZZ$ measurements, we thus repeat the subroutine whenever we have an \era{} outcome.
-Importantly, this means that we can always recover the measurement outcome by using sufficiently many trials.
-In other words the success probability of obtaining a meaningful measurement outcome is unity (provided no other errors are considered), compared to the ${(1 - p_{\rm RUS})}^2$ probability of the SPOQC architecture, for which two RUS $\CZ$ gates need to succeed.
-We believe this to be the main source of threshold improvement of the \fspoqc{} architecture when tailored to Floquet codes.